Boeing E-6 Mercury: Operational history

 The E-6 fleet is based at Tinker Air Force Base, Oklahoma, and operated by Fleet Air Reconnaissance Squadron 3 (VQ-3), VQ-4, and VQ-7.

 In 2021, one of the E-3D Sentry aircraft that had been in service with the Royal Air Force was purchased for conversion into a dedicated E-6 trainer.
-This was done as a means of extending the life of the operational fleet by reducing the need for it to be used for training missions.
+This was done as a means to extend the life of the operational fleet by reducing the need for E-6s to be used for training missions.
+The project was canceled in May 2025, and a new contract was issued to Northrop Grumman for the salvage of spare parts and eventual scrapping of the airframe.